-Brands crafting campaigns to reach college students in the fall have their foot between the gas and the brakes right now as we are all slowly peeking our heads out of our homes.
+Brands crafting on campus marketing campaigns to reach college students in the fall have their foot between the gas and the brakes right now as we are all slowly peeking our heads out of our homes.
 Colleges and universities nationwide are trying to navigate an entirely new normal, in which traditional classroom settings may not be considered safe.
 That leaves brands who have relied on on-campus advertising seeking new solutions, as well.
 So what will advertising to college students look like in the fall, and what solutions are available to help brands navigate this time of uncertainty within the college target market?

 First—what are colleges’ and universities’ plans for fall 2020?